Experimental plasmonic sensing of malaria using an aluminum metasurface

 We have shown that a low LOD is achievable using an aluminum metasurface as a plasmonic malaria sensor.
 The LOD of 1.3~nM, achieved using the Al-NHA sensor, is better than the previously reported LOD of 23.5~nM achieved using a gold-NHA~\cite{Bohdan2020}.
 Our results may encourage the design of cost-effective malaria sensors based on aluminum plasmonics for detecting the pLDH protein in real blood samples~\cite{Piper1999, Makler1998}.
 Due to the similarity in amino acid sequences among plasmodium species, it has been shown that monoclonal antibodies that target pfLDH can also detect P. vivax and P. knowlesi~\cite{kD_pLDH2011}.
 Therefore, the sensor could potentially be used to detect any species' pLDH for biochemical research and point-of-care in the clinical field.
-Furthermore, the surface chemistry using an epoxy-silane linking protocol followed in this study is simple and effective.
-Both the Al-NHA and the surface chemistry developed are stable in liquid environments and can be used for a long time without degradation in sensor properties.
-In the future, we plan to test the sensor using intensity interrogation with a narrow bandwidth laser in the 650 - 670~nm range, to enhance the overall sensitivity and LOD.
-The sensor's LOD may also be improved by using more specialised antibodies with lower $K_D$ values~\cite{kD_pLDH2011,Kaushal2014}.
-Another direction to improve the LOD would be to replace the classical source of light with alternative quantum light sources~\cite{Lee2021} that could offer an improved LOD due to a decrease in shot noise~\cite{Mpofu2021}.